-MUS 253 Basic Experiences of Music (3) (DA)
+MUS 253 ELEMENTARY MUSIC IN ACTION (3) (DA)

 An exploration of theory and practice of music for prospective school teachers.
 Examines the elements of music-pitch, time, form and performance media.
 These elements are explored and applied thru singing, playing of ukulele, piano and percussion instrument, listening, movement, notation of music, performing from notation and analysis of music both aurally and from musical scores.
 The creative use of musical elements is emphasized in this course.
+May be taken on a CR/N basis.
 (3 hrs. lect. per week)